abrokecube/subtitles/Subtitles/A Cruel Fairytale - The Beautiful Princess/readme.md

 <!-- Permissions -->
 ##
 You are free to use these subtitles for whatever purpose.
-Credit is not required, but is appriciated.
+Please keep any credits listed in the subs.
+Credit is not required, but is appreciated.